About Madurai Water Intelligence

 Tracked inside MMC's ICCC SCADA.
 With a daily series, the dashboard could move from showing the allocation slice to showing actual measured throughput.

-Per-zone supply across the 81 distribution zones
+Per-DMA supply across the 81 District Metering Areas

 OHT-wise live storage (23 overhead reservoirs)